AUCOHL/Malice/README.md

 # Dependencies
 Vala 0.36.3 or higher, GTK+ 3.0 or higher.

-Xcode is also needed on macOS.
+Xcode and Dylibbundler are also needed on macOS.

 # Usage
 ## Unix